-The percentage of women on CTG's team in Yemen, the country that was rated the worst in the world for gender equality by the 2017 World Economic Forum report

-The number of local women employed by CTG in Afghanistan working on projects such as women's literacy courses, construction, counter narcotics surveys, assisting IDPs, food distribution and monitoring and supporting economic and political stability
+The percentage of women on CTG's team in Yemen, the country that was rated the worst in the world for gender equality by the 2017 World Economic Forum report The number of local women employed by CTG in Afghanistan working on projects such as women's literacy courses, construction, counter narcotics surveys, assisting IDPs, food distribution and monitoring and supporting economic and political stability

-"Creating job opportunities for women in Afghanistan brings change in the structure of society: families will be encouraged to let girls and women go to school and work.
-If the rate of participation of women in the community increases, the added value can only increase."

-Ahmad Fahim Shirzada, Country Operations Manager Afghanistan
+" Creating job opportunities for women in Afghanistan brings change in the structure of society: families will be encouraged to let girls and women go to school and work.
+If the rate of participation of women in the community increases, the added value can only increase. " Ahmad Fahim Shirzada, Country Operations Manager Afghanistan

-Number of years that CTG legal experts have been embedded within the Somali government working on the new Somali Constitution is the number of staff CTG recruited and employed in less than one month across all 34 provinces of Afghanistan for the Election Complaints Commission
+Number of years that CTG legal experts have been embedded within the Somali government working on the new Somali Constitution 292,526 Number of people given risk education training in schools and IDP camps in Iraq by CTG staff is the number of staff CTG recruited and employed in less than one month across all 34 provinces of Afghanistan for the Election Complaints Commission